 If you do not wish to have session or persistent cookies stored on your computer, you can turn cookies off in your browser.
 You may not have access to all information and resources at the CIU website.
 However turning off cookies may affect the functioning of other Saint Kitts and Nevis Government (“GOSKN”) websites.
 Further, disabling cookies will affect cookie usage at all other websites you visit.

 Hyperlinks to external websites are allowed only if the website is sponsored, supported or partnered by CIU or the Government of Saint Kitts and Nevis (“GOSKN”) or the Nevis Island Administration (“NIA”); is educational in nature, or is another GOSKN website, including those sites sponsored by other Ministries, Departments or Agencies of GOSKN, statutory bodies or the NIA.
-Our website may contain links to international agencies, private organisations, and some commercial entities.
+Our website may contain links to international agencies, private organizations, and some commercial entities.
 These websites are not within our control and may not follow the same privacy, security or accessibility policies.
 Once you link to another site, you are subject to the policies of that site.